 Precise measurement of the present-day CMB $T_0$ from the COBE/FIRAS experiment, independent of Planck, yields \cite{Fixsen:1996nj,Fixsen:2009ug} \be T_{0,FIRAS}=2.72548\pm0.00057K. \ee Based on $\Lambda$CDM, the Planck and BAO data yields $T_0=2.718\pm 0.021K$ \cite{Ade:2015xua}, consistent with $T_{0,FIRAS}$.
 However, the $T_0$ deduced from the Planck and SH0ES data, assuming $\Lambda$CDM, has $>4\sigma$ discrepancy compared with $T_{0,FIRAS}$, called $T_0$ tension in Ref.\cite{Ivanov:2020mfr}, see also \cite{Bose:2020cjb,Bengaly:2020vly} for recent studies.
 This might be yet another hint of new physics beyond $\Lambda$CDM.

-In this paper, we identify, at the cosmological parameter level, why the EDE scenario can lift $H_0$, while staying compatible with $T_{0,FIRAS}$.
-We perform Monte Carlo Markov Chain (MCMC) analysis to confirm our observations.
-We also present a well-motivated AdS-EDE model as well as the corresponding MCMC analysis.
+In this paper, we identify, at the cosmological parameter level, how the EDE scenario lifts $H_0$, while staying compatible with $T_{0,FIRAS}$, at the cost of a parameter shift to a larger $\omega_m$.
+We perform MCMC analysis to confirm our observations.
+We also present a theoretically well-motivated AdS-EDE model as well as the corresponding MCMC analysis with the AdS depth consistently varied.
+It is noticed that the full datasets weakly hinted the existence of an AdS phase near recombination.
 Low-$z$ resolutions to the Hubble tension have also been discussed, see e.g.\cite{Vagnozzi:2019ezj,Benevento:2020fev,Haridasu:2020xaa,DiValentino:2020kha} for different perspectives.
 As a contrast, we also show that $w$CDM models with a constant equation of state parameter $w\lesssim -1.3$ of dark energy at low-$z$ seem incompatible with $T_{0,FIRAS}$.
 Throughout this paper we assume a spatially flat Universe.